Denmark, taking delivery of chemical arms, urges Syria to speed process

 By Michele Kambas

-ABOARD THE ARK FUTURA EASTERN MEDITERRANEAN Denmark, providing one of two container vessels taking delivery of Syrian chemical weapons for destruction, urged Damascus on Tuesday to expedite the process and said it could not wait beyond a June 30 deadline.
+ABOARD THE ARK FUTURA, EASTERN MEDITERRANEAN May 13 Denmark, providing one of two container vessels taking delivery of Syrian chemical weapons for destruction, urged Damascus on Tuesday to expedite the process and said it could not wait beyond a June 30 deadline.

 Syria missed several interim deadlines for relinquishing its toxic stockpile, although most of the declared amount has now been removed or destroyed, and Western officials are concerned about discrepancies and ambiguities in Syria's inventory declaration that could leave some of its arsenal intact.